csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

 The `Goalie` class also contains the following methods:
  * `recordShotA` - records a shot taken against the goalie by incrementing the Shots Against value by one
- * `recordGoalA` - records a goal scored against the goalie by incrementing the Goals Against value by one
+ * `recordGoalA` - records a goal scored against the goalie, as well as a shot against the Goalie, by incrementing the Goals Against  and Shots Against values by one
  * `recordMinutes` - records the total number of minutes played by the goalie in one game and adds it to the total Minutes Played value and increments the Games Played value by one
  * `recordSOMinutes` - records the total number of minutes played by the goalie in a shoutout game and adds it to the total Minutes Played value and increments both the Games Played value and the Shutout value by one
  * `rosterToString` - used to print out the object's roster information